griffithsh/squads/GOALS.md

 - [x] Animations at a game-concept level
   - [x] A _Performance_ System
 - [x] Moving animations sped up and slowed down by the Entity's Mover's speed
+- [ ] Split Actor concerns out to Character
+- [ ] Transitions between Combat, the Overworld, a village/embark mode, and a main menu/splash screen
+  - [ ] Combat can signal its completion, and return the player to the overworld
+  - [ ] Main menu can load a saved game, and take the player to the overworld or a combat
 - [ ] Computer-controlled Teams
-- [ ] Transitions between Combat, the Overworld, a village/embark mode, and a main menu/splash screen
-  - [ ] Combat can signal its completion
-  - [ ] Main menu can load a saved game

 ## MAYDO
 - [x] TurnToken is a field of the combat manager